Realm-Bot/docs/setup.md

  This will explain in detail how to setup realm bot in your guild

 ## STEP ONE
- First you have to authorise the minecraft account that owns the realm to realm bot You can do so [here](https://realmbot.dev/account) `If the wrong account is getting connected to realm bot go to https://www.xbox.com/live and login with the corret account there`
+ First you have to authorise the minecraft account that owns the realm to realm bot.
+ You can do so [here](https://realmbot.dev/account) `If the wrong account is getting connected to realm bot go to https://www.xbox.com/live and login with the corret account there`